 Dealing with an anxiety disorder can make you feel overwhelmed – that’s why my last self-care tip is essential.

 Additionally, worship and regular church attendance (even online) have also been found as a way to reduce anxiety and manage stress.

-If your faith is important to you, I want to encourage you to utilize the truth of God, shared in the Bible.
+If your faith is important to you, I want to encourage you to utilize God’s truths shared in Scripture.

 You can offer your self-care as a living sacrifice.
 Doing so blesses you with more motivation for your self-care.

 Whether you care for your children, support your spouse, care for aging parents, serve in a ministry, or maybe even all of the above, it takes motivation to make self-care a priority when caring for others.

 Finally, in closing, take the time to identify your personal needs so you can implement the appropriate self-care tips to deal with your anxiety.

 Follow your health provider’s medical and mental health advice and implement these 5 self-care tips to deal with your anxiety: